itoshkov/itoshkov.github.io/git-tutorial.md

 commit's IDs: `a:c11` and `b:c11`.
 Assigning unique IDs to each repo is easy right now, but in highly distributed project it might because a hassle.

-We could use random numbers instead and hope that there won't be any collisions.
+We could use random numbers and hope that there won't be any collisions.
-Instead, we'll do something similar, but with better guarantees for the lack of
-collisions: we'll compute a SHA-1 sum of the zip file and use that as the commit ID.
+Instead, we'll do something better: we'll compute a SHA-1 sum of the zip file and use that as the commit ID.

 SHA-1 is a cryptography hash algorithm.
-It takes any input and produces a 20-byte (160 bit) output.
-For same inputs it will produce same outputs, but even a slight deviation in the input will cause a big change in the output.
+It takes any input and produces a 20-byte (160 bit) output, called the hash.
+For same inputs it will produce same outputs, but even a slight variation in the input will cause a big change in the output.
 SHA-1 is no longer considered safe, so you should not use it for cryptography, but for our case it's good enough.
 You can always go with something stronger, like SHA-256 or SHA-512 if you want.

 We'll have to fix all our previous IDs as well as their mentions in the `.commit/info` and `.repo/branch` files.